Zkhan601/CISC3140/Lab1/README.md

+# Lab2
+### Description
 Take the CVS file and complie the data to find:
-        The score of each car and rank them
+-The score of each car and rank them
-        Sort them in descending order based off of the ranking List the top 3 for each make
+-Sort them in descending order based off of the ranking -List the top 3 for each make